 eCommerce

 Chatbots can assist customers in navigating web pages and providing personalized recommendations.
 However, it is recommended to set up a payment process outside the bot to avoid personal data breaches.
-Here are some examples:
+For example, Shopify has integrated GPT-3.5-turbo with an AI shopping assistant in a Shop app.
+Now it makes personalized product recommendations for users.

 Marketing and Sales